dont-code/dont-code.github.io/index.md

 entries_layout: list
 ---

-## Dont-code in a nutshell
+## In a nutshell
-The Dont-code platform is a suite of tools allowing any users to design their own applications with no IT knowledge.
-As well, developers can provide plugins that extends the platform capabilities to suit any needs
+How to solve the dilemma of IT: Users need an application developed for their own particular need.
+Opensource solutions solve the technical challenges, but adapting them to user needs requires a lot of Enterprise IT expertise and time ?

+The Dont-code platform clearly defines the relationship between these 3 actors:
+- Opensource projects provide quality and highly generic solutions (say, an OAuth authentication framework).
+- They are encapsulated into Dont-code plugins available in the Dont-code marketplace (OAuth Dont-code plugin).
+- Enterprise IT configure this plugin for there specific identity provider, and push it to their Enterprise specific marketplace (Employees authentication plugin)
+- Depending on their need, users design their custom applications with the plugins available in the Enterprise marketplace by telling the Dont-code Builder "I want employees to access the application".

+## How is it working ?
-- Users simply have to answer questions and fill placeholders to define their needs.
+- Users simply have to answer questions in the  [Builder](https://dont-code.net/ide-ui) and fill placeholders to define their needs.
 - The questions are dynamically generated from a model describing how an application should work.
 - Plugins modify this model and enhance the questions to the users

-## How is it working ?
-**It consists of a [Builder](https://dont-code.net/ide-ui) where you describe your application, and as well a [Previewer](https://dont-code.net/preview-ui) where you see the result in realtime:**
+- All changes done by the users are stored and shown in realtime in the [Previewer](https://dont-code.net/preview-ui)

 [Try me !](https://dont-code.net/ide-ui){: .btn .btn--info}

 ![Demo](assets/dont-code-task-manager.gif){: .demo-gif}